onmomo/squeeze-plex-hub/README.md

 ## Requirements

-- Running Logitech / Lyrion Media Server (LMS) with at least one connected player
+- Running Lyrion Music Server (formerly Logitech Media Server) with at least one connected player
   - LMS JSON/CLI interfaces enabled (default)
 - Plex Media Server with your audio library
 - Plexamp client (desktop or mobile) signed into the same Plex account